YXTang03/UCL_Drug_Design_Notebook/1001_use_of_bioinformatics_db/use_of_bioinformatics_db.md

 ## Structue explains evolution

-**Structure tends not to change mych over evolutionary time, whereas the sequence can change a lot.** Things which have diverged quite a long way may have very different sequences, which are almost impossible to detect by sequence search methods.
+**Structure tends not to change much over evolutionary time, whereas the sequence can change a lot.** Things which have diverged quite a long way may have very different sequences, which are almost impossible to detect by sequence search methods.
 But the structures will have remained the same because it is a structure that is key for performing the function.

 During the evolutionary time, key domains occurs over and over again.
 Evolution keeps the things work maybe adds things on to modify that function.